TGO Challenge Control

 Challenge Control Questions.

-There are a few things about Challenge Control that perhaps need to be explained, for example: What is Challenge Control; who is on Challenge Control; how are they contacted; and what do we do on Challenge Control?
 This page aims to answer these questions, as well as trying to allay some of the Challenger apprehensions when contacting Challenge Control.

-First of all, what is Challenge Control?
+What is Challenge Control?

 Fundamentally, Challenge Control is the help desk in Montrose that is set up for 2 weeks in May of each year for the Challenge event itself, and is the contact point during the event.